thingsiplay/tochd/README.md

 ### Automatic renaming output files based on archive filename

 - Sometimes .cue or .iso files found in an archive have a different name than the archive filename itself.
-Sometimes one of them lack important informations and you need to determine which of them is "correct".
+Sometimes one of them lack important information and you need to determine which of them is "correct".
 In example translations could have important information encoded in the filename of the .cue, which would be lost, as the .CHD file is automatically renamed to match the .zip or .7z